seveibar/cyberpunk-2077-mandarin-chinese-anki/README.md

 > I used Traditional Chinese for this deck, but you can regenerate it for simplifed
 > chinese using the same steps.
 The audio is the same for both written forms.

+## TODO

+- Order items by difficulty (can we guess based on the length/HSK-level of the sentence?)

 ## Development

 ### Initial Files (from Cyberpunk 2077)